 We have been learning about the meaning of the equal sign this week.
-It can be a challenging concept for first graders to understand.
+It can be a challenging concept for first graders to understand, so teaching the equal sign and what it really means may also be a challenge.
 Even my math wizards look at me funny when I say that it’s true that any number is equal to itself.
 “Yes, 5 = 5!
 I’m telling you the truth.”
 Here are some things that I use in my classroom to help teach this concept of the equal sign.

 Here are a few of my favorite videos on the topic of the equal sign.
-Make sure to use the language “the same as” when using a definition of the equal sign.
+Again, make sure to use the language “the same as” when using a definition of the equal sign.

-This next video is very engaging because it uses the music of a current Justin Bieber song, “What Do You Mean?”
-Of course the words are changed to “What does this [the equal sign] Mean?"
+This next video is very engaging because it uses the music from a Justin Bieber song, “What Do You Mean?”
+Of course, the words are changed to “What does this [the equal sign] mean?”

 I know Cookie Monster, from Sesame Street, is usually the star of the show, but there’s something about Prairie Dawn.
 I like to think she grew up to be a teacher!